 Codified under Alaska Statute Title 17, Chapter 37: "Medical Uses of Marijuana", the law is officially known as the Medical Uses of Marijuana for Persons Suffering from Debilitating Medical Conditions Act.

-Medical professionals recommending medical cannabis must be physicians either be licensed to practice medicine in the state of Alaska or must be an officer in the regular medical service of the armed forces of the United States or the United States Public Health Service while in the discharge of their official duties, or while volunteering services without pay or other remuneration to a hospital, clinic, medical office, or other medical facility in Alaska.
+Medical professionals recommending medical cannabis must be physicians that are either (i) licensed to practice medicine in the state of Alaska or (ii) an officer in the regular medical service of the armed forces of the United States or the United States Public Health Service while in the discharge of their official duties, or volunteering services without pay or other remuneration to a hospital, clinic, medical office, or other medical facility in Alaska.

 Any patient with a valid registry card may legally use marijuana for medicinal purposes and their caregiver may assist them in doing so.
 You can possess paraphernalia associated with growing or consuming marijuana for medical use.
 All patients MUST enroll in the state patient registry and possess a valid identification card in order to be legally protected.
 A copy of a registry identification card is not valid.
 A damaged card is not valid.